 - a democratic magazine

-The media field is dominated by a commercial logic: hits and commercial success is more important than the quality of the content. diggit magazine chooses to operate in a different niche:
+The media field is dominated by a commercial logic: hits and commercial success is more important than the quality of the content. diggit magazine chooses to operate in a different niche.
+Diggit Magazine is an academic news platform:

 Diggit Magazine injects academic quality into the public sphere